ArtS/arts.github.com/_posts/2014-05-22-add-coins-pocket-to-a-mighty-wallet-a-diy-adventure.md

 No. Coins.
 Pocket.
 I kid you not - no place where to keep my lovely latte coins.

-So I kept searching and found a couple more wallets: [The Slim Wallet](http://www.theslimwallet.com/) and another one, [Mius](https://www.etsy.com/au/listing/175193107/ecological-poche-tyvek-cynober-wallet).
+So I kept searching and found a couple more wallets: [The Slim Wallet](http://www.theslimwallet.com/) and another one, another one, another one, [Mius](https://www.etsy.com/au/listing/175193107/ecological-poche-tyvek-cynober-wallet).
 Both had a coin pocket but first one was way too small (just one pocket for cards and one for notes/receipts).
 So I got the Mius, which turned out to be a rather disappointing experience - credit card pockets were too small (initially I had to force cards into them); the only compartment for notes/receipts was also too small.

 Back to the square one.
 I ordered a mighty wallet and modified it, [adding a side coins pocket](http://lostswissmiss.com/2014/01/10/mighty-wallet/).
 It worked initially but then coins started falling out the other end and just got caught up in the internal folds of the wallet.
 Another disappointment.